-Structuring Fun for Young Learners in the ELT Classroom provides ELT teachers, directors of studies and academic managers with an extensive repertoire of creative ideas and techniques to work with in the classroom.
+Structuring Fun for Young Learners in the ELT Classroom is designed for ELT teachers, directors of studies and academic managers.
+It provides an extensive repertoire of creative ideas and techniques to work with in the classroom.

 Teaching young learners can be a huge amount of fun.
-As teachers we can introduce all sorts of games, projects and variations on traditional exercises.
+As teachers, we can introduce all sorts of games, projects and variations on traditional exercises.
 All this needs careful structuring if the resulting activity is to be manageable and, more importantly, if it is going to help students learn and practise words and sentences in English.
-In Structuring Fun for Young Learners you’ll learn about the principles behind that structure with a roller coaster ride of colourful ideas, examples and anecdotes as their vehicle.
-There are over three hundred diagrams and photographs to help explain exactly how the described activities work and give you the flavor of ELT classes at primary level.
+In Structuring Fun for Young Learners you’ll learn about the principles behind that structure.
+Chris Roland provides a roller coaster ride of colourful ideas, examples and anecdotes for your classroom.
+In addition, there are over three hundred diagrams and photographs to help explain exactly how the described activities work and give you the flavor of ELT classes at primary level.

 The Teaching English series offers a mixture of methodology and practical ideas for teachers of English as a foreign language.
-In a similar way to Understanding Teenagers in the ELT Classroom, this book can be used:
+Like Understanding Teenagers in the ELT Classroom by Chris Roland, this book can be used: